and0125/ecommerce-clone/__dev-notes__/5 -responsive sheet menu.md

 **NOTE**: for some reason, this refactor didn't work for me, so I kept the original component.

 Later on, we'll create a user button that will change when a user's signed in.

+**NOTE**: the big trick here is to use two different nav components; one that renders when the screen is large, and the other to render when the screen is small, instead of doing this adjustment by width.